Meiling Jin

-Meiling Jin (born 1963) is a Guyanese author, radio broadcaster, playwright, and filmmaker who currently lives in London, England.
+Meiling Jin who was born 1963 is a Guyanese author, radio broadcaster, playwright, and filmmaker who currently lives in London, England.

-Biography
+Early history

-In 1963, Meiling Jin was born in Guyana to parents of Chinese ancestry.
+In 1956, Meiling Jin was born in Guyana to parents of Chinese ancestry.
 She has one sibling, a twin sister.
 Despite her parents' background, Jin did not visit China for the first time until 1981.
 For the first eight years of her life, she lived and was raised in Guyana.
 In June 1964, Jin's family fled the country due to the unstable politics and moved to London, England.
 Jin's family left Guyana two years before it achieved independence within the Commonwealth on 26 May 1966.
 Her father had travelled first, and the rest of her family followed.
 It was in London that Jin found her love for literature.